The answer to the question of how to design a modern kitchen is to consider all the elements of the room along with its overall look.

 Where should I put my kitchen appliances?

-Think about how you use the kitchen – for example, it’s good to have pan and china storage near the dishwasher for ease of unloading.
+Think about how you use the kitchen – for example, it’s good to have pan and tableware storage near the dishwasher for ease of unloading.

 With the kitchen used for living and entertaining, there is a growing desire for utility rooms to take the mess and workings of the kitchen away, freeing dining and entertaining spaces from the noise of washing machines and dishwashers.